-The inspiring people in this list are in no particular order.
-They’re a mix of visionary entrepreneurs, servant leaders, authors, comedians, artists, writers, scientists and people who overcame overwhelming obstacles to create an extraordinary life, all their own on their terms.
+The inspiring people on this list are in no particular order.
+They’re a mix of visionary entrepreneurs, servant leaders, authors, comedians, artists, writers, scientists and people who overcame overwhelming obstacles to create an extraordinary life, all on their own terms.
 Important: I made this list as a RESOURCE for you to learn more about each of these inspiring people.
-I put in a lot of resourceful links for you to learn as much as you can about each person.
 So make sure to bookmark this page and share it with anyone you know who would LOVE some inspiration from you.

 Which is our #1 goal for you during these 30 days of inspiration.
 To FOCUS on what you most WANT.
 So at the end of this post, I have a thrilling surprise waiting for you.
-It’s a new tool, right inside of Powtoon to to help you achieve your goals and get what you most want in your life.
+It’s an awesome tool, right inside of Powtoon to help you achieve your goals and get what you most want in your life.

 1. Peter Diamandis

-Engineer, physician, best selling author and brilliant entrepreneur.
-He’s best known for founding the XPrize foundation (which just gave $2M to improve the health of our oceans) and Singular University (whose mission is to educate leaders to apply exponential technologies to address the biggest challenges we face today).
-Aside from his many groundbreaking achievements, there’s one thing that Peter Diamandis does that inspires me the most: his “Case for Optimism” how we’re living in the best time in human history – and it’s only getting better.
+Engineer, physician, best selling author, and brilliant entrepreneur.
+He’s best known for founding the XPRIZE Foundation (which has given millions of dollars to improve the health of our oceans) and Singular University (whose mission is to educate leaders to apply exponential technologies to address the biggest challenges we face today).
+Aside from his many groundbreaking achievements, there’s one thing that Peter Diamandis does that inspires me the most: his “Case for Optimism” that we’re living in the best time in human history – and it’s only getting better.